 Taxpayers may exclude up to \$250,000 (\$500,000 for some taxpayers who file a joint return) of the gain from the sale of a primary residence.
 The property must have been used as their primary residence for at least two of the five years prior to the sale.
-A full exclusion may only be made once every two years.
+A full exclusion may be made only once every two years.
 Taxpayers who do not meet the requirements due to a change in employment, health or unforeseen circumstances may be eligible to claim a partial exclusion.
-The gain on the sale of a primary residence is permanently excluded and there is no requirement to purchase a replacement home to exclude the gain.4
+The gain on the sale of a primary residence is permanently excluded, and taxpayers are not required to purchase a replacement home to exclude the gain.